 Go with: American Family or Allstate.

-Why: They are the 2025 leaders in mobile app functionality and digital policy management.
+Why: They lead on mobile app functionality and digital policy management.